wadelau/WebGet/README.md

 # WebGet
 An emulating tool for HTTP(S)

-##What:
+## What
 WebGet: An emulating tool for http requests in command line.

-In coding or programming for web and networking, developers are compelled to debug the commnunications between clients and servers.
+In coding or programming for web and networking, developers are compelled to debug the commnunications between clients/browsers and servers.
 Usually these happen by HTTP(S).
 WebGet is created to meet this purpose.....

 By: Zhenxing Liu, Wade lau

-It features include support for HTTP/1.1, HTTPS and self-defined User-Agent, and so on.
+Its features include support for HTTP/1.1, HTTPS and self-defined User-Agent, and so on.
-However webget is not designed to do something which wget(-R/wget) could do in some environments.
+However webget is not designed to do something which wget( -R/wget ) could do in some environments.
-Webget is trying to replace telnet(-R/telnet) by grouping a set of comands to be sent from a client to a server.
+Webget is trying to replace telnet(-R/telnet) by grouping a set of comands to be sent from a client/browser to a server.

-## Usage:
+## Usage
-After download from the link below and compile it, execute like:
+After download from the link below, execute like:

 shell> ./webget